 Please read the relevant SGUL process workflow chart below to find out how to claim open access publication fees.

-Open access (OA) is the practice of providing unrestricted electronic access to peer-reviewed scholarly material that has been publicly funded (e.g. journal articles, book chapters).
-There are currently over 150 institutional or departmental repositories in the UK (Registry of Open Access Repositories 2013) ; worldwide there are over 2400 institutional repositories (OpenDOAR, 2013).
+Open access (OA) is the practice of making scholarly material (e.g. journal articles, book chapters) freely available via the internet.
+Institutional and subject repositories are collections of open access research, and preserve the material on a long term basis.
+There are currently over 150 institutional or departmental repositories in the UK (Registry of Open Access Repositories); worldwide there are over 3200 (OpenDOAR).

 In order to support open access at SGUL we have developed an institutional repository called SORA (St George's Online Research Archive).
 SORA is publicly accessible and holds details of publications written by SGUL researchers.
 Additionally, there are also open access subject repositories e.g. Europe PubMed Central (Europe PMC – formerly UK PubMed Central) where researchers can deposit their research outputs.